 Senzing subscription pricing is based on Data Source Records (DSRs).
 A simple definition for a DSR is a single record processed for loading into Senzing.
 Updates to records and searches aren't counted.
 Deletes of records generally reduce the count.

 To estimate your total DSR count, examine your source systems and count how many records there are in each that you plan to utilize with Senzing.
 The DSR count is the total across all these source systems.
-Moreover, don't forget to include estimated future growth.
-Example source systems may include:
+Moreover, don't forget to include the estimated future growth.
+Example source system (Data Source) may include: